"Keeping our kids safe from drugs"

 This environment requires that the narcotics enforcement use a multifaceted approach wherein timely intelligence and open lines of communication are utilized.
 This is accomplished by documenting all field interviews and building a database that is easily accessible to all members of the department.
 Information must flow freely to and from the patrol division, which are the eyes and ears of the department, to the investigative division.

 The unit understands the reality that stringent enforcement alone will not make drug addiction and its accompanying illegal activity disappear.
 The members are knowledgeable about the various treatment programs available, and have referred many arrestees to rehabilitation.
 The unit works closely with Judge Gorman's Drug Court, Frontier Resource Officer Dennis Horrigan, and the families of those affected.
 Furthering the commitment to combat drug abuse, the department has assigned a Detective to the D.E.A.
 Task Force, where Federal powers can be made part of the overall strategy.

 Any information, questions, or input can be relayed to Capt.
-Kevin Trask at extension 2614.
+Pete Dienes at extension 2601.
 Confidentiality is strictly maintained.